Thomas Alfred Davies: Postbellum

 After the war, Davies returned to New York.
-He made a substantial fortune in the real estate, and also devoted himself to the philosophic and theological speculation.
+He made a substantial fortune in real estate, and also devoted himself to philosophic and theological speculation.
 He published a number of books supporting the divine inspiration of the Bible, and rebutting materialistic philosophy.
 His books on theology were Cosmogony; or, Mysteries of Creation, Adam and Ha-Adam, Genesis Disclosed, and Answer to Hugh Miller and Theoretical Geologists.
 Davies was an Episcopalian, and was one of the oldest and influential members of St. Bartholomew's Episcopal Church, New York.
 He also published How to Make Money, and How to Keep It, which was later revised and reissued by Henry Ford.

 Davies died in Ogdensburg, New York, in the fall of 1899, and was buried in the family cemetery in nearby Oswegatchie.